rafaelsampaio/cicd-demo/README-azure.md

 git push -u demo main
 ```

-Do a simple change, like add a file, add a dummy content in this file, whatever, then commit and push to the repo.
-That will trigger a app scan and generate a issue with the report.
+With any simple change, like add or modify a file, will trigger a app scan and generate or update an GitHub issue with a report.

 ### Part 3 - After the 1st scan

 After the first scan, we notice a lots of vulnerabilities that could be easy fixed with **NGINX App Protect**.
+Check the file [app/nap-policy.yaml](app/nap-policy.yaml) to understand how to attach a WAF policy with ```apPolicy```.
+Also, we configure a logging policy using the ```securityLog``` that point to our ELK stack.
+Check the file [app/nap-waf-policy.yaml](app/nap-waf-policy.yaml) to understand how to build a WAF policy with App Protect for NGINX+ Ingress Controller.
+Check out the complete documentatio in [Using with NGINX App Protect](https://docs.nginx.com/nginx-ingress-controller/app-protect/configuration/) and [NGINX App Protect WAF Configuration Guide](https://docs.nginx.com/nginx-app-protect/configuration-guide/configuration/)
-In [nap-vs.yaml](app/nap-vs.yaml), after `tls` settings block, to enable a policy in the NGINX VirtualServer, add the following:
+In [app/nap-vs.yaml](app/nap-vs.yaml), after `tls` settings block, to enable a policy in the VirtualServer, add the following:

 ```yaml
   policies: